tomasherceg/dotvvm-docs/Pages/advanced-ioc-di-container.md

 ```

 This sample uses **Castle Windsor** container, however it will be very similar with
-any other container.
+any other DI container.

-There is also a `DisposeViewModel` method which calls **Release** on the viewmodel.
+There is also a `DisposeViewModel` method which calls `Release` on the viewmodel.
-This will tell the container that that class and its dependencies are no longer needed
+This will tell the container that the instance and its dependencies are no longer needed
-and can be safely forgotten.
+and can be safely released.
+This is because some containers track all instances they have created
+which can cause memory leaks.

 ### Registering Custom ViewModel Loader

-The last thing is to register the viewmode loader you have just created.
+The last thing is to replace the default viewmodel loader with the one you have just created.
-We should do this in the **Startup.cs** class:
+We should do this in the `Startup.cs` class:

 ```CSHARP
 dotvvmConfiguration.ServiceLocator.RegisterSingleton<IViewModelLoader>(() => new WindsorViewModelLoader(container));